kevinwatson/hobbyist-radio-book/050-chapter-04.md

 Users of the MURS frequencies are not required to obtain a license.
 Because MURS radios are limited to only a handful of frequencies, they are generally easier to operate.

+Just like FRS AND GMRS radios, MURS radios support CTCSS and DCS to ignore unwanted transmissions.

 ## Channels and Frequencies

 _**Table 4-1**_ MURS Channels and Frequencies